Kruthina/QR_Ticketing/README.md

 # Qr Ticketing System

 This is a Ticketing system, in which front end (client side) is developed using React JS and back end (server side) is developed using Node JS and Express JS.
 This web application use MongoDB as the database, which is a cross-platform document-oriented database.

+----Steps to Deploy----

+1) deploy back-end services

+	- go inside services folder

+	- run "npm install" using cmd

+	- after installing node modules, edit the "config.json" file if your configurations are different.

+	  (eg: if you have the database in seperate server, change the database config in the config.json file) more details available in the report.

+	- then execute the command, "npm start"

+	- then the back-end services will be started in port 3001

+2) deploy admin panel

+	- go inside "admin" folder

+	- run "npm install" using cmd

+	- once the node modules are installed, ensure the configurations in "src/config.json" file is valid.

+	- then execute the command, "npm start"

+	- Then you are ready to use the admin panel. (localhost:3002)

+3) deploy web app

+	- go inside "web" folder

+	- run "npm install" using cmd

+	- once the node modules are installed, ensure the configurations in "src/config.json" file is valid.

+	- then execute the command, "npm start"

+	- Then you are ready to use the web application. (localhost:3000)